CChristidis/Compilers-MYY802/README.md

 # Compilers-MYY802

-Project for undergraduate compulsory course "Compliers-MYY802".
+Project for undergraduate, compulsory course "Compilers-MYY802".
 The goal of this project is to create a compiler for the minimal programming lanuage "Cimple".
 Cimple resembles C syntactically.